Explicablility as Minimizing Distance from Expected Behavior: Proposed Methodology

 \section{Proposed Methodology}

 In this section, we quantify the explicability of the robot plans in terms of the \emph{plan distance} between the robot plan $\pi_{\mathcal{M^R}}$ and candidate expected plans $\pi_{\mathcal{M^R_H}}$ from $\mathcal{M^R_H}$.
 The outline of our approach is illustrated in Figure \ref{fig:architecture}.
+Given both the models $\mathcal{M^R}$ and $\mathcal{M^R_H}$ are obtained, our approach takes the following steps:

-Our first aim is to compute the plan distances between the robot plans and the expected plans using plan distance measures.
-Then we map the human explicability assessments (scores reflecting explicability) of candidate robot plans to the plan distance measures in form of regression model called explicability distance.
-The synthesis of explicable plans is achieved by modifying the \texttt{Fast-Downward} \cite{fastd} planner to incorporate an anytime search with explicability distance as the heuristic.
-This process results in incrementally more explicable plans.
+\begin{enumerate} \item Firstly, the plan distances between the robot plans and the expected plans are computed using plan the three aforementioned plan distance measures. \\[-2ex] \item The human subjects are asked to provide scores for each of the candidate robot plans by labeling each action in the plan with an explicable or inexplicable label. \\[-2ex] \item Then the human explicability assessments (scores reflecting explicability) of candidate robot plans are mapped to the plan distance measures in form of regression model called explicability distance. \\[-2ex] \item The synthesis of explicable plans is achieved by modifying the \texttt{Fast-Downward} \cite{fastd} planner to incorporate an anytime search with explicability distance as the heuristic.
+This process results in incrementally more explicable plans. \end{enumerate}